census-instrumentation/opencensus-specs/stats/HTTP.md

 `http_client_status` is set when an outgoing request finishes and is only available around the stats recorded at the end of request processing.

+`http_client_path` and `http_client_host` might have high cardinality and you should be careful about using these in views if your metrics backend cannot tolerate high-cardinality labels.

 ### Default views